 IHG is a dark horse among the major hotel brands.
-For a lot of people, IHG makes you think of a generic Holiday Inn Express right off the highway.
-Yet in reality, there are a ton of fantastic IHG properties strewn across a substantial global footprint — many of which can offer a stellar value on point redemptions.
+Many travelers think of a generic Holiday Inn Express right off the highway when they think about IHG.
+In reality, there are a ton of fantastic IHG properties strewn across a substantial global footprint — many of which can offer a stellar value on point redemptions.

-A night at an IHG property typically costs between 10,000–70,000 points, with a few exceptions.
-Depending on what the cash price is, you may be better off buying the points necessary instead.
+Reward nights at IHG properties are dynamically priced and typically range between 10,000–100,000 points — with some exceptions at luxury hotels.
+Depending on the cash price, you may be better off buying the necessary points.

 Overwater villa in Bora Bora

-The crown jewel of the IHG Rewards program is the InterContinental Bora Bora Resort Thalasso Spa.
-As the only room type at this property is overwater villas, you can redeem your IHG Rewards points for an overwater villa.
-The rate is 70,000 IHG Rewards points per night:
+The crown jewel of the IHG One Rewards program is the InterContinental Bora Bora Resort Thalasso Spa.
+As the only room type at this property is overwater villas, that's what you get with an IHG One Rewards booking.
+The rate (when you can find availability) is 120,000 IHG One Rewards points per night:

-The huge caveat is that award availability can be extremely hard to find at this property.
+The huge caveat is that award availability can be tough to find at this property.
 When award availability does open, it's usually only available for 1-2 nights at a time.
 So, you're going to need to pair this stay with others around Bora Bora to make a proper trip.

 The Intercontinental Fiji Golf Resort and Spa is one of our favorite IHG sweet spots for point redemptions.
-Cash rates are regularly north of $400 per night, meaning a four-night stay in September would cost 2,912 Fijian Dollars, or almost US$1,300.
+Cash rates are regularly north of $300 per night.
+We found some dates averaging a little over $250 per night, meaning a four-night stay would cost 2,208 Fijian Dollars — about US$1,018.

-If you hold the IHG® Rewards Club Premier Credit Card or IHG® Rewards Club Traveler Credit Card, this deal gets even sweeter.
-Thanks to the Fourth Reward Night Free when you redeem points for any stay of 4 or more nights, you'd only need 120,000 points total for this trip.
-Buying those points under this promotion costs $600, saving almost 54% off the cash price!
+If you hold the IHG® Rewards Premier Credit Card or IHG® Rewards Traveler Credit Card, this deal gets even sweeter.
+Thanks to the Fourth Reward Night Free, when you redeem points for any stay of 4 or more nights, you'd only need 111,000 points total for this stay.
+Buying those points under this promotion costs $555, saving about 45% off the cash price!